finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 # Defining host is optional and default to http://localhost
 configuration.host = "http://localhost"

-# Enter a context with an instance of the API client
-with lusid.ApiClient(configuration) as api_client:
 # Create an instance of the API class
-    api_instance = lusid.PortfoliosApi(api_client)
+api_instance = lusid.PortfoliosApi(lusid.ApiClient(configuration))
 effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the portfolios.
 Defaults to the current LUSID              system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the portfolios.
 Defaults to return the latest version              of each portfolio if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing portfolios from a previous call to list portfolios.
 This  value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt  and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) start = 56 # int | When paginating, skip this number of results. (optional)